 Mirgain uses the description of a ripple effect.
-Like when a pebble is dropped into the water causing ripples – our words, actions and feelings affect those around us, who in turn affect individuals who come into contact with them, and so on.
+Like when a pebble is dropped into the water causing ripples, our words, actions and feelings affect those around us, who in turn affect individuals who come into contact with them, and so on.

-“How an individual feels can ripple through his or her social groups and actually influence how the group feels in general,” she says.
+“How an individual feels can ripple through his or her social groups and actually influence how the group feels in general,” she said.
 “In some ways, our emotional states are like a virus — we can spread the positive and negative experience to those around us, even with strangers.”

-She points to research done over a period of time that found the happiness of an individual extends up to three degrees of separation (that is - our level of happiness impacts the happiness levels of the friends of our friends’ friends.)
+She points to research done over a period of time that found the happiness of an individual extends up to three degrees of separation (that is, our level of happiness impacts the happiness levels of the friends of our friends’ friends.)
 Similarly if you have a friend, relative or neighbor who lives within a mile and becomes happy, this increases the probability that you will be happy by 25 percent.

 The impact of negative emotions

-In one case, the clerk’s happiness creates a positive connection between you, while the other experience may leave you feeling frustrated or even angry.
-In both cases, a complete stranger’s attitudes influenced your own and you may in turn, pass that attitude along to others — either through your good mood or your irritation.
+In one case, the clerk’s happiness creates a positive connection between you, while the other experience might leave you feeling frustrated or even angry.
+In both cases, a complete stranger’s attitudes influenced your own and you might in turn pass that attitude along to others — either through your good mood or your irritation.

 In the case of negative emotions, Mirgain explains that they can actually have a greater impact than positive ones.
 When comparing the effects of a positive relationship to a negative one, the de-energizing connection (or negative) has an impact that is four to seven times greater than a positive or energizing relationship.

-“Research has shown that a 'toxic' co-worker — someone who is always negative, gossips about others or has a poor attitude — can actually be damaging to a workplace,” she says.
+“Research has shown that a 'toxic' co-worker — someone who is always negative, gossips about others or has a poor attitude — can actually be damaging to a workplace,” she said.
 “The negativity may lead to an environment where there is less information sharing, more conflict among team members, less trust and a lower performance by all members overall.”

 The same is true when dealing with a negative friend or family member.
-In both cases, it may not be possible to stop all interactions, but it’s important to have a strategy for when you do need to interact.
-Mirgain explains that it starts by creating physical and emotional distance from the individuals.
+In both cases, it might not be possible to stop all interactions, but it’s important to have a strategy for when you do need to interact.
+Mirgain explained that it starts by creating physical and emotional distance from the individuals.

-Managers may consider reassigning projects to limit the interactions the individual has with the overall team.
+Managers might consider reassigning projects to limit the interactions the individual has with the overall team.
 Co-workers can consider not engaging the individual beyond the minimum necessary.
 And if it is a friend or family member, limit conversations to those topics you known won’t trigger the negativity.

 “It can be challenging, but don’t let yourself get sucked into the negativity by joining in with it, such as complaining, gossiping or even by dwelling on the person’s behavior.
-It will only bring you down,” Mirgain comments.
+It will only bring you down,” Mirgain said.
 “Remember that the other person’s behavior has very little to do with you — they are dealing with their own issues.”

 Tips for staying positive

-Share your feelings — When something gets under our skin, we can spend a lot of mental energy thinking about it.
+When something gets under our skin, we can spend a lot of mental energy thinking about it.
 Instead, Mirgain suggests finding someone you trust and sharing your thoughts and feelings.
 It can take the sting out of the hurt and help you get moving in a positive direction again.

-Talk to yourself — Think about what words you can tell yourself to help gain some perspective on the situation or that can help calm you down when a "hot button" issue gets brought up.
+Think about what words you can tell yourself to help gain some perspective on the situation or that can help calm you down when a "hot button" issue gets brought up.
 A simple phrase to remind yourself like "let it go" or "breathe deep" can help refocus your thoughts.

 Your time is a valuable and limited resource.
 Just like any investment, choose wisely how you are going to spend it.
 Limit the time you spend with negative people and situations and instead, focus on the positive.
-It may mean you limit the amount of time you spend with someone, which can be particularly difficult when it is a loved one.
+It might mean you limit the amount of time you spend with someone, which can be particularly difficult when it is a loved one.
 But negative emotions — like positive ones — can impact your overall health and sense of well-being.
-While it may feel selfish on some level, you are taking the steps you need to care for your own health.
+While it could feel selfish on some level, you are taking the steps you need to care for your own health.